Sage: history of a virtuous evergreen plant

 How to use sage?

 Who doesn’t know sage?
-As children, we all were taught to rub a sage leaf on our teeth for an immediate whitening effect.
-That’s because sage, in addition to being a very common evergreen plant in the Mediterranean area, is a precious ally for our well-being.
-Let’s find out more about the origins, uses and benefits of sage.
+As children, some parent no doubt suggested that we rub a sage leaf on our teeth for an immediate whitening effect.
+This is because sage, besides being a very common evergreen plant in Mediterranean climates, is a valuable ally.
+Let’s discover together the history, uses and benefits of sage.

-You can find it in everyone’s kitchens all over Italy: sage is indeed one of the most loved and appreciated aromatic herbs.
-Tasty and beneficial, sage is an excellent remedy to reduce swelling, excessive sweating and menopausal symptoms.
-It is also the secret ingredient of French natural cosmetics: it’s used for beauty skin and hair masks.
+Finding it in kitchens all over Italy is really easy.
+This is because sage is one of the most loved and appreciated herbs in the kitchen and on balconies.
+Tasty and beneficial, sage is an excellent remedy for swelling, excessive sweating and menopausal disorders .

 The plant